pythonclt/CharPyProfiling/README.md

 # The Problem

-You've just finished writing an awesome program, but it's slow as a molasses.
+You've just finished writing an awesome program, but it's slow as molasses.
 What do you do now?

 Your first instinct might be to dig in and start slicing and dicing your code.